 What God Expects Of You

-And how could she ever forget the day she stood in the shadow of the Lincoln statue and sang before 75,000 people in Washington D.C., including Cabinet members, all of the Supreme Court justices, and most of the members of Congress?
+And she would never forget the day she stood in the shadow of the Lincoln statue and sang before 75,000 people in Washington D.C., including Cabinet members, all of the Supreme Court justices, and most of the members of Congress.

 Look unto the rock whence ye are hewn, and to the hole of the pit whence ye are digged.
 (Isaiah 51:1)

-Remember those who sacrificed for you so you could become who you are today . . . those who know you and, no doubt, love you more than anyone ever has on this earth.
-Remember also the grace of God that sustained you from the start.
-Remind yourself that it’s the same grace that rescued you from the pit of hell.
+Remember those who sacrificed for you so you can become who you are now . . . those who know you and, quite probably, love you more than anyone ever has on this earth.
+Remember also the grace of God that sustained you from the very beginning. . . .